An Inquiry Maths lesson

 The teacher invites pairs of students to make an observation or pose a question about the prompt, providing the class with stems (examples below) if appropriate.
 (Find more question stems to promote mathematical thinking here.)

-2. Establishing aims and planning actions
+2. Establish aims and plan actions

-4. Teacher explanation
+4. Teacher or student explanation

-5. Explaining and proving
+5. Reason and prove

-6. Presenting results
+6. Present results

 Students present their results in written or other forms.
 The teacher often calls on students to present their work in progress or suggest new ideas and directions to the class.

-7. Reflecting and evaluating
+7. Reflect and evaluate